Source: Material Matters

 Created meantone upward notes “do,sol,re,la,mi,si,fa#,do#,sol#” fraction 3/2 adjusted -1/5 comma

-Interestingly, “natural scales” with names equating the key — for instance Abmin (i.e. G#min) for the Fugue 18 in G♯ minor, book II (BWV 887) — often came on top of the favourite tuning schemes, yet in most cases outraced by several temperaments.
-Read our page Creation of just-intonation scales for more details on these scales.
+Interestingly, "natural scales" with names corresponding to the key — for example, Abmin (i.e. G#min) for Fugue 18 in G♯ minor, Book II (BWV 887) — were often at the top of the popular tuning schemes, but in most cases were overtaken by several temperaments.
+For more details on these scales, see our page on the Creation of just-intonation scales.

-In all cases, the scoring of equal-temperament (see image) was among the lowest due to its use of major and minor thirds close to Pythagorean.
-This contradicts the popular belief that Bach’s series of preludes and fugues aimed at equating “well-tempered” with “equal-tempered”…
+In all cases, the equal temperament (see image) was among the lowest, due to its use of major and minor thirds close to Pythagorean.
+This contradicts the popular belief that Bach's series of Preludes and Fugues was intended to equate 'well-tempered' with 'equal-tempered'…

 This first result also suggests that temperaments often provide a better tonal structure for achieving maximum consonance than the so-called just intonation scales.

-Temperaments are based on empirical tuning procedures guided by perceived intervals (read Asselin, 2000) whereas “just intonation” is the outcome of speculations on number ratios — a deductive process.
-This takes us back to a discussion of the ancient Indian approach of tonality, read page The two-vina experiment.
+Temperaments are based on empirical tuning procedures guided by perceived intervals (see Asselin, 2000) whereas "just intonation" is the result of speculation about numerical ratios — a deductive process.
+This brings us back to a discussion of the ancient Indian approach to tonality, see the page on The two-vina experiment.

 “Alternate” analysis

 At this stage, it is tempting to conclude that J.S.
-Bach’s The Well-Tempered Clavier was meant to be performed on instruments tuned as per Sauveur’s temperament.
-However, the result of an analysis always need to be examined for biases in its hypotheses.
-In the present case, we need to revise the choice of certain frequency ratios as criteria for evaluating the “consonance” of melodic and harmonic intervals.
+Bach's The Well-Tempered Clavier was intended to be played on instruments tuned to Sauveur's temperament.
+However, the result of any analysis must always be examined for bias in its hypotheses.
+In the present case, we must revise the choice of certain frequency ratios as criteria for assessing the 'consonance' of melodic and harmonic intervals.

-The minor third — either harmonic (6/5) or Pythagorean (32/27) — is at stake because the Pythagorean minor third appears in some temperaments.
-For instance, the Cmaj natural scale (see image) uses 32/27 for its interval ‘C’ - ‘Eb’.
-Therefore, it makes sense to ignore all minor thirds in the evaluation of harmonic intervals and accept both ratios 6/5 and 32/27 with equal positive weights in melodic intervals.
-This option will be illustrated by sound examples, read further.
-A meaningful variant would be different ratios in ascending and descending harmonic intervals.
+The minor third — either harmonic (6/5) or Pythagorean (32/27) — is in question because the Pythagorean minor third appears in some temperaments.
+For example, the Cmaj natural scale (see image) uses 32/27 for its interval 'C' - 'Eb'.
+Therefore, it makes sense to ignore all minor thirds when evaluating harmonic intervals and to accept both ratios 6/5 and 32/27 as equal positive weights in melodic intervals.
+This option is illustrated by sound examples, read on.
+A useful variant would be different ratios in ascending and descending harmonic intervals.

-Same remark regarding major thirds: even though ratio 5/4 (harmonic) sounds certainly better than 81/64 (Pythagorean) in harmonic intervals, there is no strong reason to prefer the former in melodic intervals — again with a possible distinction between ascending and descending movements.
+The same observation applies to major thirds: although 5/4 (harmonic) certainly sounds better than 81/64 (Pythagorean) in harmonic intervals, there is no strong reason to prefer the former in melodic intervals — again with a possible distinction between ascending and descending movements.

-Let us start again the entire analysis with these modified settings:
+Let us start the whole analysis again with these changed settings:

 Results are the following: